borrelunde/borrelunde/README.md

 In the world of programming, I work with embedded C and C++.
 Other than that I do Java, with Python on the side.
 With some experience in PHP, HTML, CSS, JavaScript and SQL.

+Combined with embedded programming, I work in direct involvement with electronics.

 <!--
 **borrelunde/borrelunde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.